Petlja/TxtProgInPythonEng/_sources/01_Karel/01_Karel_03_nested_for.rst

   In front of Karel, there is one ball on every third square, and Karel should pick them up both.

-Karl should repeat a group of actions "Move three times, and then take the ball" 2 times.
+Karel should repeat a group of actions "Move three times, and then take the ball" 2 times.

 .. karel:: Karel_for_every_nth_square
     :blockly: